DeboraArzu/Chef_Redis/README.md

 TODO: Enter the cookbook description here.

-Branche code_updated has the Legacy code updated and functional.
+Branch code_updated has the Legacy code updated and functional.